RockyNiu/soccer-video-analytics/README.md

 ## Team Configuration

-This project uses a `team_config.json` file to dynamically control team labels and colors for player classification.
-You need to create this file in the root directory to define the teams and their corresponding jersey colors.
+This project uses a `team_config.json` file to dynamically control team information, colors, visual styling, and match setup.
+You need to create this file in the root directory to define the teams and their corresponding properties.

 ### Setting up team_config.json